ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

 ## Course Format

 Two lectures per week and practice notebooks consisting of computer exercises using Python.
-For SYDE 750 (optional for 556) a larger class project is required, usually a computer simulation developed based on significant neuroscientific research and/or collaboration with a neurophysiologist.
+For SYDE 750 a larger class project is required, usually a computer simulation developed based on significant neuroscientific research and/or collaboration with a neurophysiologist.
 This course examines a general framework for modeling computation by neurobiological systems with an emphasis